dotnet/orleans/src/Documentation/Advanced-Concepts/Serialization.md

 }
 ```

-## Method 3: Writing a Serialization Class for Individual Types
+## Method 3: Writing a Serializer for Individual Types

 In this method you write a new class annotated with an attribute `[SerializerAttribute(typeof(TargetType))]`, where `TargetType` is the type which is being serialized, and implement the 3 serialization routines.
 The rules for how to write those routines are identical to method 1.
 Orleans uses the `[SerializerAttribute(typeof(TargetType))]` to determine that this class is a serializer for `TargetType` and this attribute can be specified multiple times on the same class if it's able to serialize multiple types.
 Below is an example for such a class: